Evolution of the brain: Recently evolved traits

-Evolution of the human brain
+Human brain

 One of the prominent ways of tracking the evolution of the human brain is through direct evidence in the form of fossils.
 The evolutionary history of the human brain shows primarily a gradually bigger brain relative to body size during the evolutionary path from early primates to hominids and finally to Homo sapiens.
 Because fossilized brain tissue is rare, a more reliable approach is to observe anatomical characteristics of the skull that offer insight into brain characteristics.
 One such method is to observe the endocranial cast (also referred to as endocasts).
 Endocasts occur when, during the fossilization process, the brain deteriorates away, leaving a space that is filled by surrounding sedimentary material over time.
 These casts, give an imprint of the lining of the brain cavity, which allows a visualization of what was there.
 This approach, however, is limited in regard to what information can be gathered.
 Information gleaned from endocasts is primarily limited to the size of the brain (cranial capacity or endocranial volume), prominent sulci and gyri, and size of dominant lobes or regions of the brain.
 While endocasts are extremely helpful in revealing superficial brain anatomy, they cannot reveal brain structure, particularly of deeper brain areas.
 By determining scaling metrics of cranial capacity as it relates to total number of neurons present in primates, it is also possible to estimate the number of neurons through fossil evidence.

 Despite the limitations to endocasts, they can and do provide a basis for understanding human brain evolution, which shows primarily a gradually bigger brain.
 The evolutionary history of the human brain shows primarily a gradually bigger brain relative to body size during the evolutionary path from early primates to hominins and finally to Homo sapiens.
 This trend that has led to the present day human brain size indicates that there has been a 2-3 factor increase in size over the past 3 million years.
-This can be visualized with current data on hominin evolution, starting with Australopithecus—a group of hominins from which humans are likely descended.
+This can be visualized with current data on hominin evolution, starting with Australopithecus, a group of hominins from which humans are likely descended.
 After all of the data, all observations concluded that the main development that occurred during evolution was the increase of brain size.